hashicorp/terraform-website/content/source/docs/cloud/registry/design.html.md

 ## Setting Variables

-When you finish selecting modules, click "Next »" to go to the Set Variables page.
+When you finish selecting modules, click "Next »" to go to the "Set Variables" page.

 ![Terraform Cloud screenshot: the set variables page](./images/design-variables-finished.png)